 The Community Engagement Team is a critical part of the Independent Monitoring Team and embodies our collaborative approach to this monitoring work.
 The Community Engagement Team is comprised of experienced Chicago community members, experts in police-community relations, lawyers, and academic scholars.
 These members work together to meaningfully engage Chicago’s communities and ensure their participation throughout the monitoring process.
-The Community Engagement Team will also work closely with the Monitor, Deputy Monitors, and Associate Monitors to assess the community component of compliance with the consent decree.
+The Community Engagement Team works closely with the Monitor, Deputy Monitors, and Associate Monitors to assess the community component of compliance with the Consent Decree.

 Joe Hoereth, PhD, is an urban planner who regularly engages with Chicago communities through his position as Director of the Institute for Policy and Civic Engagement (IPCE) at the University of Illinois at Chicago (UIC).
 Dr. Hoereth creates opportunities for scholars, community members, students, and the government to participate in public discourse and educational programs addressing current policy issues and social trends.
 Dr. Hoereth has expertise in community development research and evaluation, having previously worked for university research centers, non-profit organizations, and private consulting firms.
 He has conducted research projects on urban housing and comprehensive community building and has also authored multiple reports and papers on housing, community economic development, community engagement, and urban planning.
 Dr. Hoereth, along with his colleagues at IPCE and the National Opinion Research Center (NORC) at the University of Chicago, will conduct community surveys and special studies throughout the project.
 Dr. Hoereth resides in Chicago’s south suburbs.